-[If the plaintiff proves that the defendant deliberately fabricated evidence that was used to [criminally charge][prosecute][convict] the plaintiff, then the plaintiff is not required to prove that the defendant knew the plaintiff was innocent or was deliberately indifferent to the plaintiff's innocence.]
+[If the plaintiff proves that the defendant deliberately fabricated evidence that was used to [criminally charge][prosecute][convict] [other deprivation of liberty] the plaintiff, then the plaintiff is not required to prove that the defendant knew the plaintiff was innocent or was deliberately indifferent to the plaintiff's innocence.]

-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.9.
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8.